 All bee species are endangered to some extent, although some are more imperiled than others.
 Bumble bees have been particularly hard hit by habitat loss, pesticides, imported diseases, and a lack of forage.
 It is best not to kill any bumble bee, especially if you don’t know the species.
 A number of once-common bumble bees are now on the brink of extinction, so give them the benefit of the doubt and let them carry on.

-Colony collapse disorder (CCD) is a term used to describe a honey bee problem.
+Colony collapse disorder (CCD) describes a honey bee problem.
 Because honey bees and bumble bees are so different, the term CCD does not apply to bumble bees.
 Most notably, bumble bee colonies do not overwinter so annual colony losses, as measured by beekeepers, do not occur.

-However, some of the conditions thought to cause colony collapse, also affect bumble bees.
-Introduced diseases and parasites, lack of good-quality forage, loss of habitat, habitat fragmentation, pollution, climate change, and pesticides have all been suspects in colony decline and each of these affect bumble bees as well as honey bees.
+However, some conditions thought to cause colony collapse, also affect bumble bees.
+Introduced diseases and parasites, lack of good-quality forage, loss of habitat, habitat fragmentation, pollution, climate change, and pesticides have all been suspects in colony decline.
+Each of these affects bumble bees and honey bees.

 Do bumble bees get Varroa mites?